davetang/getting_started_with_c/README.md

 ### Shared libraries

-Most programs on Linux use a bunch of C libraries, such as `openssl`, `zlib`, and `libstdc++`.
+Most programs on Linux use a bunch of C libraries, such as:

+* `openssl` for SSL
+* `zlib` for gzip
+* `libstdc++` for the GNU C++ library
+* `sqlite` for SQLite
+* `pcre` for Perl Compatible Regular Expressions

 There are two ways to use any library:

-1. Link it into your binary, i.e. statically linked.
+1. Link it into your binary, i.e. statically linked, resulting in one big binary
-2. Use separate shared libraries, i.e. dynamically linked.
+2. Use separate shared libraries, i.e. dynamically linked, using separate files

-Use `ldd` (print shared library dependencies) to show shared libraries a program is using.
+Use `ldd` (print shared library dependencies) to show shared libraries a program is using; see below for an example.

+If you get a library not found error, it's because the dynamically linked binrary can not find the library files.
 The dynamic linker [looks in the following](https://en.wikipedia.org/wiki/Rpath#GNU_ld.so) (in order):

 1. `DT_RPATH` known as the [rpath](https://en.wikipedia.org/wiki/Rpath), which